bsiever/microbit-pxt-rotate/README.md

 Screen changes impact the real micro:bit, but not the simulated micro:bit.

-### ~

-### ~alert

-# Micro:bit V2

-Changing the screen rotation on the micro:bit v2 will stop any active animations.
-For example, if words are scrolling across the scree they will stop and be abandoned as soon as the rotation block executes.

-### ~

 # Example

 The following program will show the behavior of rotating the display on a real micro:bit.
 Hold the micro:bit with the logo pointed skyward.
 It will continually scoll an icon and words across the screen.
 It will adjust as you rotate the micro:bit clockwise or counter clockwise (logo to the left, logo to the right, and logo down).